ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

   });
 ```

 The behavior should be such that when the app is running in a hybrid mobile context it dismisses the splash screen.
-Further, when it is running on Android it styles the status bar.
-When it is not running in a hybrid mobile context, then it does neither.
+When it is not running in a hybrid mobile context does not do anything.
 The new `initialization` tests should look like this.

 ```TypeScript
   describe('initialization', () => {